Emily Critchley

 Emily Critchley (born 1980) is an experimental writer and academic.
-She has had poems long-listed for the National Poetry Competition (2020) and Highly Commended by the Forward Prize for poetry (2018).
-She was a runner-up in the Pacuare Nature Poetry Competition, Trinidad and Tobago (2015) and winner of the national Jane Martin Prize for Poetry (2011), the John Kinsella-Tracy Ryan Prize for Poetry (University of Cambridge, 2004) and The Other Prize for best original play (University of Cambridge, 2003).
+Her writings have garnered numerous international awards, including the Jane Martin Prize for Poetry (2011) and the John Kinsella-Tracy Ryan Prize for Poetry, among others.
 Her work has been translated into several languages.

-Background
+Early life

-Critchley was born in Athens, Greece and grew up in Dorset, England.
+Critchley was born in Athens, Greece, and grew up in Dorset, England.
 Her mother is Greek.
-She states that her influences include T. S. Eliot, the Language poets, Gertrude Stein, and John Berryman among others.
+She states that her influences include T. S. Eliot, the Language poets, Gertrude Stein, and John Berryman, among others.